 There is mounting evidence that excessive online communication hinders the development of social skills in young people.
 As people connect more and more to and through technology, they increasingly disconnect from one another in the real world.
 With fewer face to face communications, young people miss out on learning to read social cues such as body language, tone of voice, facial expressions, eye contact, timing, and so forth.
 This deficit has become so prevalent that social skills classes for the real world are now being offered to young people at universities.
 MIT students can opt to enroll in Charm School to better hone their social skills such as how to make a good first impression, the mechanics of tying a bow tie, and the angle at which silverware should be placed on a plate when finished eating.
 The University of Iowa offers a course in dinner etiquette, and Boston College has a course that teaches how to ask someone out on a date.

-IoT Robots, personal assistants, and Virtual Reality and nonstop connectivity are relatively new, so it’s difficult to predict for certain how these will impact children’s social development.
+IoT Robots, personal assistants, and Virtual Reality and nonstop connectivity, and potentially, merging humans with technology are relatively new, so it’s difficult to predict for certain how these will impact children’s social development.
 A recent Washington Post article, How millions of kids are being shaped by know-it-all voice assistants, quotes Sandra Calvert, a Georgetown University psychologist and director of the Children’s Digital Media Center:

 “How they react and treat this nonhuman entity is, to me, the biggest question….And how does that subsequently affect family dynamics and social interactions with other people?”